 Step 2.
 Give proper notice and know your rights

 This one can be a little vague.
-There’s no legal requirement to provide notice, but try to give 30 days to avoid liability.
+There’s no legal requirement to provide notice, but try negotiate with your boss to avoid liability.

 Make your notice official by providing a resignation letter dated on the final day you intend to work.
 Here’s a template you can use: